HACManchester/membership-system/docs/billing.md

 2. **Typed events.** Convert the string-event handler chain (`PaymentEventHandler`, `SubChargeEventHandler`) to event classes with listeners — the money path deserves static analysis visibility.
-3. **Webhook test coverage.** The webhook endpoint has no feature tests (testing.md, phase 1) — each event type and its state transitions should be pinned.
+3. **Webhook test fidelity.** The endpoint now has feature tests (`GoCardlessWebhookTest`) covering each event type and signature verification, but they use hand-crafted payloads; capturing a few real payloads as fixtures would close the format-fidelity gap (see testing.md).
 4. **Configurable grace period.** The payment-warning grace period is hardcoded in `User::setPaymentWarning()`; it should come from config.
 5. **A guarded state machine.** The `User.status` transitions are implemented as independent